Latent Agents in Networks: Estimation and Targeting: Auxiliary Results

 \section{Auxiliary Results}

 In this section, we provide some auxiliary results and technical lemmas that are used in our analysis throughout the paper.
 In particular, in Section \ref{subse:MatrixLemma} we derive various properties of $M$ and $H$ matrices and their inverses.
-In addition, we provide some properties of the consumption equilibria.
 In Section \ref{subse:probalisticResults}, we derive some technical lemmas on which the analysis of Algorithm~1 builds.
 In Section \ref{subse:Assumptions}, we focus on Assumptions \ref{assumption:basicRandom} and \ref{Assumption:New}, and establish that the former implies the latter.
 Finally, in Section \ref{subse:litThms}, for completeness, we state some known concentration bounds and other useful results from the literature, which we leverage when deriving our results.